greenelab/annorxiver_manuscript/content/reviewers_response.md

 **We accomplished this idea with our web application as we provided a 2D visualization of PMC's open-access corpus.
 This visualization uses SAUCIE, an autoencoder designed for RNA-seq, instead of UMAP or PCA to generate the landscape.
-We also constructed an auto-updater pipeline for this tool, incorporating new papers into our website every month.
+We also constructed an auto-updater pipeline for this tool, incorporating new papers into our website and visualization every month.**
-We updated our landscape visualization with every update.**

 > Are the few publications in Figure 2A, which lie outside of the space that is generally occupied by their respective article categories, somewhat different when doing a superficial manual inspection (e.g.: misclassified by authors, or interdisciplinary research)

-**We sampled a select number of preprints from the neuroscience and bioinformatic category that were closer to the left side of the figure (PC1 <= -2.5 and -2<PC2<2).
+**We sampled a select number of preprints from the neuroscience and bioinformatic category that were closer to the left side of the figure (PC1 <= -2.5 and -2 < PC2 < 2).
 We found that these outliers mainly consisted of interdisciplinary research (e.g., a bioinformatic paper analyzing fluorescence micrographs or a cell biology approach used to explore a neuroscience concept).
-We provide a table below of preprint dois that fall into this situation.
+We provide a table below of preprint dois that fall into this situation.**
-**

 ![PCA plot](https://raw.githubusercontent.com/greenelab/annorxiver/51e602d9c4863e1314ed5f01bc483901894ed705/biorxiv/pca_association_experiment/output/pca_plots/svg_files/scatterplot_files/pca01_v_pca02_reversed.svg)